Select your Northern Ireland starting XI

 There are a few key decisions to make when deciding who starts in Parma, and this is your chance to have your say.

-Youth or experience?
-A debut for Dion Charles?
-Will Steven Davis match Peter Shilton's British caps record?
+Bailey Peacock-Farrell or Conor Hazard?
+A competitive debut for Dion Charles?
+Who joins Steven Davis in midfield?

-Step into Baraclough's shoes and select your starting XI to take on the Italians.
+Step into Baraclough's shoes and select your starting XI to take on Bulgaria.
 Don't forget to share your results!